Todo-App-Codepath/todoApp/README.md

    * Login redirects to create account if the user does not have an account.
    * Once the user successfully logs in, they are redirected to List of Tasks screen
 * List of Tasks screen
-   * Will be included on bottom navbar along with Add a Task and Members screen
+   * Will be included on action navbar along with Add a Task and Members screen
    * Click on a task to navigate to a more details screen
 * Add a Task
-   * Will be included on bottom navbar along with List of Tasks and Members screen
+   * Will be included on action navbar along with List of Tasks and Members screen
    * Once a user creates a task and clicks submit navigate to List of Tasks screen
 * Members Screen
-   * Will be included on bottom navbar along with List of Tasks and Add a Task
+   * Will be included on action navbar along with List of Tasks and Add a Task
    * Click on a member to navigate to their profile and view their tasks

 ## Wireframes